Gap Year Days 111 – 123

 Churches seem to feature in many of Sofia’s great stories.
 A well known trait of Bulgarians is to be late, and they now have a justification for it!
 In 1925, there was an assassination attempt on Tsar Boris III where the roof of the Cathedral Church Sveta Nedelya was blown up during the funeral of another prominent citizen.
 It resulted in the deaths of 150 people, and many more were injured.
 Fortunately, Tsar Boris III was not injured – he was not there at the time, because he was running late!

 Part of our tour took us down the yellow brick road!
-Yes, this must been where those stories came from! we’re on our way to Oz!
+Yes, this must been where those stories came from!
+We’re on our way to Oz!
 But no, just on our way to the next street in the centre of Sofia.
 The actual story of the yellow bricks is a bit fuzzy.
 Many people believe the bricks were a gift from the Austrians, but apparently this was a rumour spread by the government at the time.
 They had paid a lot of money for these bricks, and weren’t happy to see they were yellow, and also extremely slippery when they are wet (they were bad enough when they were dry!)
-The rumours were to save face with the public, and justify their continued use.
+The Austrian syory was circulated to save face with the public, and justify their continued use.
 I mean, how could they refuse a gift without insulting the giver?

 Our tour ended outside of the beautiful Cathedral Saint Alexandar Nevski (yes, another church).
 This is the one that you will see as soon as you start looking for information on Sofia.
 It’s no longer used as a church, it is now mostly a tourist attraction.
 It also houses a small icon museum.
 We didn’t go inside during the tour, but did go back later to have a look.
 We found it to be surprisingly old and a little unkempt.
 By now we have seen some stunning Orthodox churches, and with a little more TLC, this could be absolutely stunning too.
-Perhaps because it is no longer used, money is not spent by the church it’s upkeep.
+Perhaps because it is no longer used, money is not spent by the church on it’s upkeep.
 (This was yet another church where photos where not allowed, so you will just have to take my word for it.)

 One walking tour was not enough for us in Sofia.
 I discovered that there is a free food tour too!
-I had never seen a free food tour before, and as we were told, this was the first one to be offered anywhere.
+I had never seen a free food tour before, and as we were told, this was the first of its kind to be offered anywhere.
 While the tour won’t replace a full meal, we got to visit five places and try eight different food and drinks.
 There were also stops in other places along the walk too, to learn more about Bulgarian culture and history.
 I had such a great time on this walk that I have written a whole other blog post on it.
 We even went back to one of the places later to enjoy more of their food, which is reviewed here.